 Eat your veggies

 Once you’ve decided on a protein and complementary broth, you can get creative with your other ingredients.
 Classic vegetables in ramen dishes include bok choy, mushrooms, spinach, green onions, and bean sprouts.
 Shredded carrots and red bell peppers add gorgeous color as well.

 This part is fun.
 You know all those sauces in your refrigerator door you haven’t used in months?
 This is their moment to shine.
-To flavor your ramen, you can add any number of sauces or condiments — kimchi, chili sauce, hot sauce, fish sauce, sriracha, sambal, anything you please!
+To flavor your ramen, you can add any number of sauces or condiments — like Korean kimchi, chili sauce, hot sauce, fish sauce, sriracha, sambal, or anything you please!
 The world is your oyster sauce.